 But the chips themselves don’t use magnetics.
 They’re made of silicon and nonferrous metals, so there’s no reason for magnets to have any effect on them.
 In 30 years of upgrading and repairing computers and other electronic equipment, I’ve never had a problem with magnets damaging any computer chip.
 I frequently use magnetic screwdrivers so I don’t lose screws.

 I’ve heard stories about magnets destroying chips, but it’s never been firsthand, and never from another computer professional.
-It’s far more likely that it was static electricity, not magnetization, that damaged the chip.
+Unless it was a weapons-grade magnetic field, it’s far more likely that it was static electricity, not magnetization, that damaged the chip.
 Chips are very sensitive to static electricity, even small static shocks that don’t produce a spark you can see or feel.

 Keeping magnets away from your chipped credit or debit card is a good idea to protect the magnetic strip.
 Not touching the chip directly is a good idea to protect the chip from static shocks.
-But I wouldn’t be paranoid about magnets coming near the chip.
+But I wouldn’t worry much about magnets coming near the chip.